stripe/stripe-go/.github/pull_request_template.md

 - [ ] Prefer top-level conditional checks vs nested `if`s
 - [ ] Ensure there are no secrets/keys in the code
 - [ ] Ensure there there are no merge conflicts
+- [ ] Ensure that any future changes documented in code use a `TODO` prefix
+- [ ] All constants should be uppercase and, if possible, located in a centralized `constants.cls`
 - [ ] All variable and test names are descriptive
 - [ ] Avoid any variable or method names like `order2`.
 Always name the object what it represents.
 - [ ] Ensure all `debugger` entries and other debug-only breakpoints are removed